 The Megalong Valley is accessed from the Blue Mountains (Blackheath) via Megalong Road and Peach Tree Road.
 The land to which the proposal applies is accessed via Caloola Halt Road (a private road) which is essentially a continuation of Wards Road (a public road located within the Blue Mountains local government area).
-Wards Road is 580m long with a formed gravel surface (off Peach Tree Road) and is maintained by Blue Mountains City Council (see image below).
+Wards Road is 580m long (off Peach Tree Road), has recently been sealed, and is maintained by Blue Mountains City Council (see image below).

-Wards Road (facing east at the commencement of Caloola Halt Road)
+Wards Road (facing east at the commencement of Caloola Halt Road) - note: this road has been upgraded and sealed since this photograph was taken